by Daniel Neuman

 After college I continued to practice my hand lettering skills, making motivational quotes and designing logos for some of my friends’ bands.
 I started posting my hand lettering on my Instagram and began gaining a following.
 I soon realized this was something I could pursue as more than just a hobby.
 I spent countless nights lettering random words and phrases to develop my style.
 I consistently followed artists I liked on Instagram and learned from them when they would post tutorials or time lapses of their work.
 YouTube and SkillShare became a routine source of education as well.

 One of the first hand lettering logos I created was for a photographer in Kansas City, Stephanie Nachtrab.
-Good opportunity to link to an Instagram account Another photographer Brett Brooner, contacted me shortly after I created the first and it started to snowball from there.
+Another photographer Brett Brooner contacted me shortly after I created the first and it started to snowball from there.
 I was creating hand lettered shirt designs and logos for companies all over the world within a few years.

 Tools of the Trade: